anthonyfil/CryptoGroupProject/README.md

     ./prog dec <your_key>
     ```

-Note: replace the instances of <your_key> above with your 32 character key
+Note: replace the instances of <your_key> above with your 32 character key.
+I each case, follow the prompts from the program.

 ## **Details**
 - Your key must be exactly 32 characters long